Requiem for the Reaper

 The Investigator appeared from the ceiling, destroying the floor under them both; using the flames emitting from her body to carry them the rest of the way down.
 He was thrown off in a wave that leveled half the skyscraper--the flames sliced the support pillars; they slid falling with the remainder of the building on top of them both.
 Burn it all.
 Her body was protected by flame, incinerating all that came near her, casting into nothingness anything in her path of stumble.
 Its burning.
 Hotter.
 Hotter.
 Consuming everything, everyone--the last of the Hunter’s Association was no more.
 Their tyranny was over and now onto the next--she coughed blood, her own flesh now charred as she lost her strength and crumbled to her knees.
 Not yet...there was still more she must do; the past must be wiped clean; there were more who had to meet an end.

 The fire burned brighter eating away body and mind; her sanity--all for her she only needed to hold onto the notion of her goal for a bit longer; memories; feelings; none of it mattered so long as she accomplished that goal.
-She gripped the scarf, that which was abandoned as she had been; yanked it from her neck and cast it aside.
+She reached for the naked neck, finding it vacancy unusual and unwelcome, but allowed her to remember the reason.
 A sinister smile curled on her face as she hunched over her knees, having lost all breath.
 Heh...
 As the streaming of blood gathered at her chin a drop formed; dropping and becoming ash before hitting the ground.

 It was obvious her attacker’s goal was not to protect the humans of the Association, but rather to kill her.
 (Like everyone else.)
 While this came at no surprise when they first crossed blades the Reaper found she simply could not kill that woman.
 She was fast, strong, skilled, and relentless.
 Everywhere the Reaper went there she followed.
 Like a thorn in her side, that woman continued to force the Reaper to draw out more and more of her flames, draining what she needed to annihilate the Association.

 Finally the Reaper had enough.
 She waited, in the ash and smoke, allowing herself the chance to collect her energy to heal.
 This excess time was also inadvisable--without rational thought she became restless and agitated further with nothing else to do.
 Nonetheless that time had not been enabled until now, all there had been for weeks was non-stop fighting, killing; in a world that had gone colorless, red was the only thing that could allow her to remember life.
-She had forgotten that notion, had lost the ability to value life with each person she killed a little of her soul broke away.
+She had forgotten that notion, had lost the ability to value life with each person she killed a little of her heart broke away.
+It was her own life she had forgotten to value.

 The Reaper stared at her hand, watching it flex and breathe flames with each opening.
 Those surrounding her body dimmed, nonetheless they remained glowing due to the fear that if they were extinguished she could not muster enough to re-kindle them.
 She breathed deeply, moving the heat within her to her palm and the next time it opened the flames straightened and extended out into a shaft.
 Despite her loss of rational thought and interaction, the knowledge and skill of ‘battle’ did not waver, but it was all she knew.